Defining Your Path Field Trip Program

 Faculty/Staff/Graduate Students:

 We are always looking for educators that are interested in connecting with the K-8th grade community!
-If you would like to direct a lesson, demonstration, or tour for a group of students, please contact the Field Trip Coordinator, Amery Kongphouthakhoun, for possible outreach opportunities!
+If you would like to direct a lesson, demonstration, or tour for a group of students, please contact the Field Trip Manager, Amery Kongphouthakhoun, for possible outreach opportunities!
 DYP lessons generally last 45-60 minutes, and are always housed on campus.
-The Field Trip Coordinator fulfills the logistical requirements (classroom reservation, student release waivers, scheduling, etc.), and you, as an educator, just needs to show up to present to the students.
+The Field Trip Manager fulfills the logistical requirements (classroom reservation, student release waivers, scheduling, etc.), and you, as an educator, just needs to show up to present to the students.
 We ask that your lesson has a hands-on element that connects to your curriculum.
-If you would like to teach, but need assistance developing a lesson, the Field Trip Coordinator is happy to assist with curriculum development.
+If you would like to teach, but need assistance developing a lesson, the Field Trip Manager is happy to assist with curriculum development.

 Undergraduate Student Volunteers: